akorn/zfsbackup/README.md

  * `username` -- username to send to `rsyncd`
  * `zfs-dataset` -- used by the `set-path-to-latest-zfs-snapshot` pre-client script; it finds the latest snapshot of the ZFS dataset named in `zfs-dataset`, then makes `path` a symlink to it before invoking `rsync` on `path`.
 The `create-and-mount-snapshot` script uses it as well to find out what zfs dataset to snapshot.
  * `zvol` -- used by `create-and-mount-snapshot` helper script; should contain the name of a zvol whose snapshot should be created and mounted under `path/` before rsync is run.
 This functionality isn't completely implemented yet and thus can't be used.

+Other specific `rsync` options may be supported explicitly in future versions.

 Additionally, the `zfsbackup` scripts can create the following files: